layerfMRI/LAYNII/README.rst

 Comment on GSL
 ======
-Parts of LAYNII depend on GSL.
+Parts of LAYNII depend on GSL, thus you should have it installed Linux : sudo apt-get install libgsl0-dev

-It seems that GSL does not have the fit option automatically included.
-If there is an error when compiling about gsl/gsl_fit, consider installing the dev-package: sudo apt-get install libgsl0-dev

-Update 180902: The fit include has been removed.
+Mac: brew install gsl